 Environmental Science examines how humans interact with natural systems so we can better understand environmental problems and work toward a more environmentally sustainable future.
-It merges information from a broad range of physical and life sciences and considers how humans interact with environmental systems to tackle environmental problems.
 Environmental Scientists are broadly trained and prepared to deal with complex and changing problems.
 If you are concerned about environmental issues, want to know more about the science underlying them, and are looking for a career where you can make a difference then Environmental Science is for you.

-Studying Environmental Science at the University of Auckland allows you to draw on the knowledge and expertise of leaders in the discipline.
 You will focus on local and global environmental problems, their underlying issues, and pathways to environmental solutions.
 You will work independently and in teams and use experiences in the field and lab to apply what you learn.

 As an Environmental Science student you'll study biological and physical processes underlying environmental problems, use quantitative approaches for analysing environmental information, learn how to communicate environmental issues, and apply your knowledge for environmental decision making.
+You will also be exposed to indigenous knowledge and mātauranga Māori.